3 months Premium FREE

 📊 Strategy Analysis

-- • Highly conservative balance sheet with a Net Debt/EBITDA ratio of 1.71x, providing substantial financial flexibility to weather economic cycles.
+- • Robust balance sheet with a conservative Net Debt/EBITDA ratio of 1.37x.

 ⚠ What to Watch

-- • Massive IRS transfer pricing litigation poses a severe structural risk, with an immediate $6 billion liability already paid and up to $18-$20 billion in potential total tax exposure.
+- • Massive IRS transfer pricing litigation poses a severe, long-term structural risk, with an immediate $6 billion liability paid and total exposure estimated at $18-$20 billion.

 📊 Historical Trends (10 Years)